inferno-framework/inferno-core/docs/getting-started.md

     branch: 'main'
 ```

-To enable the Test Kits, require them in in `lib/inferno_deployment.rb`:
+To enable the Test Kits, require them in in `lib/inferno_template.rb`:

 ```ruby
 require 'smart_app_launch_test_kit'
 require 'us_core_test_kit'
 ```

-_Note: Test Kits shown can be filtered with a `Inferno::Repositories::TestSuites.all.select!` statement_

 Inferno relies on external validation services for profile validation; by default, Inferno uses the [FHIR Validator Wrapper](https://github.com/inferno-framework/fhir-validator-wrapper).
 For Test Kits that require profile validation,
 such as the US Core Test Kit, the corresponding Implementation Guide will need to be placed in the `lib/inferno_deployment/igs/` directory as a _.tgz_ file (i.e. _package.tgz_).